decentralized-identity/ion/install-guide.md

 #### Inbound Ports to Open

-If you wish to run a node that writes DID operations to the Bitcoin blockchain, you will need to open ports `4002` and `4003`.
+If you wish to run a node that writes DID operations to the Bitcoin blockchain, you will need to open ports `4002` and `4003` so that the transaction files (Anchor and Batch files) can be served to others via IPFS.

-## 2. Setting up the Sidetree blockchain service
+## 2. Setting up Bcoin

+An ION node needs a trusted Bitcoin peer for fetching and writing ION transactions, we use Bcoin for this.

 ### Prerequisites

+### Automated script for installing Bcoin

+If you would like to install and start Bcoin automatcially, you can review and run the automated script commited in the [Sidetree repo](https://github.com/decentralized-identity/sidetree/blob/master/lib/bitcoin/start.sh).

+> NOTE: Initial synchronization takes ~6 hours on testnet.

+### Installing Bcoin Manually

 Node-gyp is required by Bcoin (the currently used bitcoin miner) and requires `make` and a c++ compiler.
 You can install these by:
 ```
 sudo apt-get install gcc g++ make
 ```

-### Install Bcoin

 Clone the Bcoin repo:
 ```